jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### OK 15 MACA debit for loss of shareholder continuity
 Debit
-(1) A Maori authority has a Maori authority debit for the amount of a Maori authority credit retained in the Maori authority credit account and unused before the date on which shareholder continuity is lost.
+(1) A Maori authority has a Maori authority debit for the amount of a Maori authority credit retained in the Maori authority credit account and unused at the time at which shareholder continuity is lost.
 Table reference
 (2) The Maori authority debit in subsection (1) is referred to in table O18: Maori authority debits, row 7 (debit for loss of shareholder continuity).
-Debit date
+When debit arises
-(3) The debit date is the day of loss of shareholder continuity.
+(3) The debit arises at the time shareholder continuity is lost.

 ### OK 16 MACA breach of Maori authority credit ratio
 Debit